Mega Millions winners Kevin Blake and wife Stephanie say they plan on continuing to work. But do they need insurance still?

-I mean, with $30 million tucked under your mattress, you've got a big buffer.
-You can easily replace that Ferrari that got stolen, or pay for that appendix you had taken out, can't you?
+With $21 million tucked under your mattress like the Blakes, you've got a big buffer.
+You can easily replace that Ferrari that got stolen or pay for that appendix you need taken out.

 Before you answer, take a quick look at some figures.
 These are the medical costs in the USA for various procedures:

-Looks affordable to a $20m or $30m winner, doesn't it?
+These amounts look affordable to a $21m winner, don't they?
 Apart from the bypass at $300k, you could have a couple of ops a year and not miss the small change.

 Or could you?

-Think about it.
-If you're going to make the most of your jackpot, remember that a major win may be the ONLY shot you get.
+Remember, if you're going to make the most of your jackpot, a major win like this may be the ONLY shot you get.
 A big event in life like this only comes around once.

 So you'll have to make hay while the sun shines.
 And even with so much in the bank - you still need to be careful with your spending.

-And here's something else to consider.
-Many health care providers like hospitals, urgent care facilities and radiology centers charge 3 to 5 times more if you don't have insurance.
+And there's something else to consider.
+Many health care providers like hospitals, urgent care facilities, and radiology centers charge 3 to 5 times more if you don't have insurance.
 Health repair gets expensive this way very quickly.